NokNokMLS/BigDoorWyamBlog/input/posts/2018-06-15-getting-a-home-loan.md

 ---
 **Tip 1 .
 It costs nothing to apply so do it early**

-You are looking to buy a property but will require a home loan.
+You are looking to buy a property but will require a mortgage.
 Well, before you even start looking the first thing you should do is to find out how much you can borrow.
 Seems obvious but lots of people leave this too late and find themselves rushing with applications at the last moment.

-**Tip 2 - You don't need a hard Home Loan offer but you should have a ballpark idea before you begin**
+**Tip 2 - You don't need a hard Mortgage offer but you should have a ballpark idea before you begin**

 It can all be a little chicken and egg as the bank will not confirm how much until they know about the property and of course you don't know which property until you know how much you can borrow.